pieroproietti/penguins-eggs/README.md

 ## `eggs syncfrom`

-Restore users and user data from a LUKS volumes
+restore users and user data from a LUKS volumes

 ```
 USAGE